Caribbean attractions

 Rainfall determines the best time to go.
 The islands receive an average of two to three inches of rain per month from December through July.

-The rainy season starts in August and reaches a high point of more than five inches in September, October and November.
+Heavier rains begin in August and reach a high point of more than five inches in September, October and November during the peak of the Caribbean hurricane season.